Digital subtraction angiography

-For every purpose, there is at least one technique, but common to them all is the application of DSA for visualisation:
+For every purpose, there is at least one technique, but common to them all is the application of DSA for visualization:

 - the patient lies on the angiography table

-- local anaesthesia is administered at the intended puncture site (usually lidocaine hydrochloride 1% or 2% w/v)
+- local anesthesia is administered at the intended puncture site (usually lidocaine hydrochloride 1% or 2% w/v)

-- in certain procedures (e.g. a child undergoing cerebral angiography), general anaesthesia is performed
+- in certain procedures (e.g. a child undergoing cerebral angiography), general anesthesia is performed

 - the Seldinger technique is used to gain access to a blood vessel

-- ultrasound is often used for visualising the vessel in real-time for puncturing
+- ultrasound is often used for visualizing the vessel in real-time for puncturing

 - a standard access kit includes a straight 18 gauge needle and .035" guidewires, on which the diagnostic and therapeutic catheters are threaded